RachelSa/hiring-engineers/answers.md

     - this-tag
     - this-other-tag
   ```
+  2. Stop (`sudo service datadog-agent stop`) and restart (`sudo service datadog-agent start`) the Datadog agent.
-  2. Navigate to the [Host Map](https://app.datadoghq.com/infrastructure/map) on the Datadog dashboard to see the Agent with its associated tags.
+  3. Navigate to the [Host Map](https://app.datadoghq.com/infrastructure/map) on the Datadog dashboard to see the Agent with its associated tags.
   ![agent with tags](https://github.com/RachelSa/hiring-engineers/blob/tech-writer/images/vm-tag.png)

 ## Install MongoDB and Datadog Integration
 ### steps to reproduce
   1. Install [MongoDB for Ubuntu](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/).
 Run `sudo service mongodb start` to start the service and `mongo` to open a Mongo shell.
   2. In the shell, switch to admin `use admin` and create the read-only Datatdog user per Datadog [integrations instructions](https://app.datadoghq.com/account/settings#integrations/mongodb).
-Close the shell.
   3. In `/etc/datadog-agent/conf.d/mongo.d/mongo.yaml` set the configurations per Datadog [integrations instructions](https://app.datadoghq.com/account/settings#integrations/mongodb).
   4. Stop (`sudo service datadog-agent stop`) and restart (`sudo service datadog-agent start`) the Datadog agent.

 ## Collect Custom Agent Metrics
 ### steps to reproduce
-  1. In `/etc/datadog-agent/checks.d/my-metric.py`, add the implementation for a metric to be generated.
+  1. In `/etc/datadog-agent/checks.d/my-metric.py` add the implementation for a metric to be generated.
 In this case, the metric generated is just a random number between 0 and 1000.
   ```
   from checks import AgentCheck
   import random